machinat/sociably/website/docs/getting-started.md

 Check `src/migrations/0-init-app.ts` file to see the initiating jobs.
 You can edit them and add your own jobs.
-Every migration will be executed exactly only once per environment, so you have to add new migration file for changes after your app is online.
+Every migration will be executed exactly only once per environment.
+So you have to add new migration file for new changes after your app is online.

 :::tip
 Use `npm run migrate -- --down` command to revert the migrations.
 :::

 :::info
-If you app works on Messenger platform, make sure the server is already starting while running the initial migration.
+If you app works on Messenger platform, make sure the server is running up while executing the initial migration.
 :::

 ### Start Dev Server